-With a set of storming West Coast, Jump and Chicago blues, some forgotten R&B gems, and a sprinkle of Rocksteady bluebeat, hold tight for a night of hip-shaking boogie inspired by the sounds of Junior Watson, Hollywood Fats and Jimmy Reed.
+With a set of storming Rhythm & Blues, West Coast Jump and Swing, and a sprinkle of Rocksteady bluebeat, hold tight for a night of hip-shaking boogie.

-Welsh guitar hero Rhod Davis provides authentic West-Coast licks, driving the rat-pack vocals of front-man Seth Jackson, and the maniac boogie of Dave Forristal on keys.
-Watch out for the hi-octane antics of Paul King slapping the double-bass, and rock-steady rhythms from Gerard Barte on drums.
+Now featuring the legendary Andy Burns on honking Sax, and one of London's top Jazz and Blues drummers Jason Reay.
+As ever, welsh guitar hero Rhod Davis provides authentic R&B licks, driving the rat-pack vocals of front-man Seth Jackson, and the maniac boogie of Dave Forristal on keys - and look out for the acrobatics of Paul King slapping the double-bass.

-West London’s Jump 66 burst onto the scene back in 2010, and have carved themselves a deserving reputation as masters of stomping, jumping blues, with a house-rocking live show that's hard to beat.
+West London’s Jump 66 burst onto the scene back in 2010, and have carved themselves a deserving reputation as masters of stomping, jumping, rocksteady blues, with a house-rocking live show that's hard to beat.